isaomatsunami/EarlyVotingStation/README.md

 This is a network analysis introduction with QGIS

+Open QGIS and *Add Vector Layer* 4 files(votingStations.geojson, precincts.geojson, population.shp, OSSroad.shp) in the basedata directory.
+All files are in EPSG4326(WGS84).

-1. *Centroids*: create centroid point layer from "population" mesh rename the output layer as populationCentroid
+1. *Centroids*: create centroid point layer from "population" mesh.

+	rename the output layer as populationCentroid

-2. *Reproject Layer*:  Reproject all layers to EPSG2450(unit=meter projection for Hamamatsu area in Japan) rename the output layer for votingStations as votingStations2450 rename the output layer for OSSroad as OSSroad2450 rename the output layer for precinct as precinct2450
+2. *Reproject Layer*:  Reproject all layers to EPSG2450(unit=meter projection for Hamamatsu area in Japan)

+	rename the output layer for votingStations as votingStations2450 rename the output layer for OSSroad as OSSroad2450 rename the output layer for precinct as precinct2450